wesleylkm/lottie-react/notes/record.md

 13. When animation `totalFrame` is 61, the maximum `currentFrame` can go is 60.
 In [LottieFile's Website](https://lottiefiles.com), their player didnot reach 61 actually.
 But they indicate it is 61.

 14. When we set `direction=-1` & `loop=number`, It will only do the animation once (fine for direction=1).
 Need to find out What's the causes.
 Temp fix it, count loop internally using `complete event listener & goToAndPlay`

+15. From the [source code](https://github.com/airbnb/lottie-web/blob/master/build/player/lottie_svg.js#L2170), Reverse loop is not possible.
+Because of the `playCount--`, We need to count the loop ourselve.